 Finding a date online has never been straightforward, let’s be honest.
 When COVID-19 started, it did however force many to truly try online dating, remote style!
 It started being the normal way for people to meet online.
 Even though you couldn’t go on actual dates, these online dates took a new step forward.

-The challenge that comes with online dating, is how do you know who you are really talking to?
+The challenge that comes with online dating and finding the right dating profile, is how do you know who you are really talking to?
 Hopefully, they don’t resemble an actual catch fish..but joking aside, the risks are damaging and some people really do get hurt.

 What does Catfishing mean?